A good brand should take your employees on a journey of opportunity, experience, and fulfilment.

 In order to attract the right talent for your organisation, you need to communicate the growth potential of their role and for them as individuals.
 Communicating clearly how the company can contribute to their overall career and support their management and personal development is a key component of a strong EVP and employer brand.

-Articulate this through the following types of training and development programmes:
+Articulate this through the following types of training, development and career pathing programmes:

 - Technical training